 Hidden Vegetable Recipes with Carrots

 Carrot is a great “intro” to hiding veggies.
 It’s a simple vegetable to puree, it’s in almost everyone’s fridge, and it’s a sweet veggie.
 This means kids are much more likely to not even notice.
-When I have carrots that are on their way out, I like to clean, steam, and blend them up before freezing so I have it on hand to add to recipes as needed.

 Go Gurtwith Hidden Veggies If you have a yogurt lover likewe do, you’ll love this secretly good for you option.